-Researchers at the George Institute for Global Health in Australia have presented a review of 34,000 packaged foods to the Australia and New Zealand Ministerial Forum on Food Regulation.
+Researchers at the George Institute for Global Health in Australia presented a review of 34,000 packaged foods to the Australia and New Zealand Ministerial Forum on Food Regulation.
 They found that seventy percent of these packaged foods contained added sugars that were not clearly identified on the nutrition labels.
 The same type of deception occurs in the United States.
-Current legislation mandates that U.S. food manufacturers need to include both total and added sugars on food labels, but this regulation is likely to be rescinded.
+Current legislation mandates that U.S. food manufacturers need to include both total and added sugars on food labels, but this regulation may be rescinded.

 Added Sugars vs Sugar in Whole Fruits and Vegetables

 Sugar added to food affects you differently than sugars in whole fruits and vegetables.
 Clinical trials in humans and population studies show that sugar added to foods increases risk for diabetes and heart attacks, while sugar in whole fruits does not (Mayo Clinic Proceedings, published online January 29, 2015).
 People who eat lots of fruits and vegetables are at reduced risk for heart attacks and are least likely to die prematurely (European Journal of Preventive Cardiology, 04/25/2015; European Heart Journal, Sept 2014).
 An earlier review of several studies showed that heart attack risk is reduced by seven percent for each daily portion of fruit you eat (J. Nutr, October 2006;136 (10): 2588-2593).
 Another study showed that eating lots of fruits and vegetables is associated with a 46 percent reduction in diabetes in women (Preventive Medicine, Jan 2001;32(1):33-39).